How to design for Zero Waste solutions to problems.

 - Design to capture the highest function, not the lowest.
 Do not design for materials capture but for the repair and reuse of every article’s highest value.
 For example removing a large formed plastic part from an automobile and grinding it up into chips is not a Zero Waste operation unless there is no known way to reuse the entire formed part.
 It is recycling of the lowest value, because all of the resources that were expended to form the part are arbitrarily discarded.

 - Someone in charge who simply doesn’t want to reuse a part or item does not justify using a lower function method.
 Arbitrary personal choices at the expense of the planet are what got us into this mess.
 Do not honor them.
+Do not allow for externalization of costs.

 - Do not focus on consumer articles only but include industrial and large scale consumer items in their highest manifestations.
-Do not demolish buildings, cooling systems, processing plants, conveyor systems, display systems, forklifts, trucks, buses etc. but preserve them as complete systems and reinstall them elsewhere as needed.
+Do not demolish buildings, streets, cooling systems, processing plants, conveyor systems, display systems, forklifts, trucks, buses etc. but preserve them as complete systems and reinstall them elsewhere as needed.

 - Build in financing of later reuse at the point of sale, not at the end of a first life cycle.
 Repair, reuse etc. is not an add-on service and cannot be charged that way.
 It is a commitment that a civilized society makes towards its design for living, and must be allowed for financially and fully at the earliest possible time.
 Most often, the form that advance planning and payment will take is the creation of two necessary institutions.
 First is a research institution, which could be university department.
 Unlike a dump, zero waste design is a complex program requiring innovation, adjustment and testing.
 Magical solutions do not simply appear when sought.
 Second is a Zero Waste processing unit in every town, staffed by trained technical people who have the tools to put zero waste approaches into practice when consumers have a problem.
 Remember, better and more robust design will mean that consumer goods will undergo far less quick collapse and deterioration than the poorly designed goods we are used to today.
 But when repair or replacement of components is needed, technicians with access to all manner of tools must be available.